CURRICULUM & LESSON CONTENT

 - Pop, basic Blues and/or basic improvisation if there is an interest

-- Reading and/or playing by ear (yes, one can learn to play by ear – I use the Suzuki method for classical music and the Laughlin method for pop).
+- Reading and/or playing by ear (yes, one can learn to play by ear – we use the Suzuki method for classical music and the Laughlin method for pop).
 Playing by ear is fun and helps all aspects of playing in any style.
 The Suzuki approach can be used to double the rate of progress for beginners and open doors for those already playing traditional piano.
 Please ask for more info.

 - Keyboard-based written Music Theory to support learning, understanding and memorizing music